yuvalhefets/Covid19/README.md

 in order to use the service, the script app.py needs to be run.
 Requests can be made in the following syntax (from the browser or cmd):

-- curl localhost:8080/status
+- curl localhost:8080/status:
   returns a value of success/fail to contact the backend API

-- curl localhost:8080/newCasesPeak?country=<country_name>
+- curl localhost:8080/newCasesPeak?country=<country_name>:
   Returns the date (and value) of the highest peak of new Covid-19 cases in the last 30 days for a required country.

-- curl localhost:8080/deathsPeak?country=<country_name>
+- curl localhost:8080/deathsPeak?country=<country_name>:
   Returns the date (and value) of the highest peak of death Covid-19 cases in the last 30 days for a required country.

-- curl localhost:8080/recoveredPeak?country=<country_name>
+- curl localhost:8080/recoveredPeak?country=<country_name>:
   Returns the date (and value) of the highest peak of recovered Covid-19 cases in the last 30 days for a required country.

-- any other request
+- any other request:
   returns an empty json object

 - return value is in the following format: